KewKalustian/ICMPC16-ESCOM11/README.md

 # ICMPC16-ESCOM11
-Data and Scripts of the Studies to be Presented
+Data and scripts of the studies that will be presented at the conference